Milinkov-N/strategem-hero/README.md

 ## Main features

-- Includes all in-game strategems as of May 4th (62 total)
+- Includes all in-game strategems as of June 8th (63 total)
 - Chain of successfull strategem inputs gives a multiplier to the score
 - Strategems are divided into three different levels:
   - Easy - up to 3 inputs